Skip to main content

 Check your notifications for shift views and applications

-- After you post a shift, you'll be notified by email about shift views and applications.
-You can click the email to be taken to your notification page.
+1. After you post a shift, you'll be notified by email about shift views and applications.
+You can click the email to be taken to your notification page (or click on your profile image/initials in the top right corner to open the hamburger menu, then click Notifications).

 View shift applicants

-4. Find the shift you want to view candidates for and click candidates.
-The candidates button will only appear on shifts with active applications.
-This will bring you to the connections page on your account.
+4. Find the shift you want to view applicants for, hover over the shift card and then click "Applicants".
+The applicants button and tag "Has applicants" will only appear on shifts with active applications.
+Clicking either will bring you to the connections page on your account.

-5. The fastest way to see all candidate connections is to go to your connections page directly.
+5. The fastest way to see all applications (for shifts or jobs) is to go to your Connections page directly from the top menu bar.

-6. Toggle to shifts on the right to narrow your connection to those viewing shifts.
+6. Click Shifts beside the Connections label to narrow your connections only shift activity.
 If you have multiple shifts or locations posted, you can use the filters to narrow down your connection search.

 Approve or reject shift applicants

-7. Scroll down your connections page to the applications section.
+7. Scroll down your Connections > Shifts page to the applications section.

 Review and reply to the application message